wolfalders/wolfalders.github.io/_pages/about.md

 - For my PhD thesis at UC Berkeley, I explored rural Swahili adaptations to elite emergence and colonialism in northern Zanzibar, using field surveys and satellite remote sensing to assess settlement reorganization and land-use change across diverse environments.

-![Field team performing ceramic analysis](DSC_7859.JPG) Analyzing ceramics with students and members of the Zanzibar Department of Museums and Antiquities, summer 2023.
+![Field team performing ceramic analysis](DSC_7859.JPG) Analyzing ceramics with students and members of the Zanzibar Department of Museums and Antiquities.
+Zanzibar, summer 2023.

 ## Why Africa?
 Why practice archaeology in Africa?
 As an archaeologist, I am motivated by big questions: What processes led humans to start intensifying food production?
 Why did people start living in large, specialized urban societies?
 Finally, how did people in the past exchange goods and ideas over vast distances, creating early globalized societies, and what types of environmental and climatic conditions impacted these changes?
 These complex activities are recent and emergent human experiments, the long-term outcomes of which are yet unclear.
 Likely, they will have drastic implications for the course of our species and planet, so it is vital to understand their timing, nature, and impacts for the present and future.